 - The delay in the data from the motion sensor must be constant and known to within 5 ms. - If the delay in the position data is known within an accuracy commensurate with the position accuracy and vessel speed, no synchronization of clocks is required, but it is recommended to synchronize the echo sounder to a 1 PPS signal if it is available. - If the delay in the position data is variable and cannot be filtered to a sufficient accuracy in postprocessing or the positioning is required to also be accurate for real-time displays, the echo sounder and positioning system clocks must be synchronized: The synchronization of the two clocks should be done from a common 1 PPS signal (which may be contained in the positioning system).
-The echo sounder should be set up to use the positioning system time stamp (datagram time) to which any position time delay will be applied.
-The postprocessing system must also be set up to use the positioning system time stamp (a time delay may have to be applied to either the position or depth data).
+The echo sounder should be set up to use the position time delay will be applied.
+The postprocessing system must also be set up to use the positioning system to use the position or depth data).